fluid-project/infusion-docs/src/documents/tutorial-iconFonts/HowToCreateAndUseFontIcons.md

 ### Cross-Browser Oddities

-Icon fonts can appear different across browsers and across operating systems.
+Icon fonts can appear different across browsers and operating systems.
 For example, the following icon is rendered differently in Firefox in Mac OS X and in Windows despite being the same icon and the same browser.

 ![a partially displayed font icon on firefox, Mac system](/images//Icon-FF-OSX.png)
 ![a partially displayed font icon on firefox, Windows system](/images//Icon-FF-windows.png)